abhinav333/Logic-Cloning/README.md

 # Logic-Cloning
-Simulator to compute truth probability of Boolean logic functions.
+Simulator to compute TP values of Boolean logic functions.